hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/shell_review_answer_key.md

 $ cd unix_lesson/raw_fastq/
 ```
 5. What does the `~` in the command prompt mean?
-`~` means home directory.
+Answer: `~` means home directory.

 6. What is the full path to the `unix_lesson` directory?
 ```bash
 $ pwd
 ```
-/Users/your_username/Downloads/unix_lesson (the result varies based on your computer setting)
+Answer: /Users/your_username/Downloads/unix_lesson (the result varies based on your computer setting)

 8. List all the files in the `raw_fastq` directory.
 ```bash
 # First make sure that you navigate to the `raw_fastq` directory